Seunjeda/AbigailLatinwo/README.md

 **Goal:** To create a dashboard

 **Description:** This dataset contains a list of bike buyers.
-This project includes the following processes: data loading, data cleaning (standardisation, removing duplicates), and data preporcessing.
+This project includes the following processes: data loading, data cleaning, and data preporcessing.

+**Skills:** Removing Duplicates, Find & Replace, Currency, IF Function, Nested IF Function, Pivot Table, Slicer Function.

+**Technology:** Microsoft Excel

 ## Education
 University of Aberdeen, Scotland